yuhyunjeong/ToDo-list/README.md

 All of the built-in browser components support some props and events.

 - input
+  - onChange: <p>
-  - onChange: An Event handler function.
-Required for controlled inputs.
-Fires immediately when the input’s value is changed by the user (for example, it fires on every keystroke).
+    An Event handler function. <p>
+    Required for controlled inputs. <p>
+    Fires immediately when the input’s value is changed by the user (for example, it fires on every keystroke). <p>
     Behaves like the browser input event.

 ### Hooks